feridsource/Frequent-Contacts/README.md

 # Frequent Contacts

-This is an open source frequent contacts application and widget.
+This is an open source practical widget for frequent contacts.

 Copyright (C) 2015 Ferid Cafer